TaxTips.ca

 Filing Your Return -> Pension income tax credit -> - Pension tax credit when splitting pension income

-Starting with the 2007 tax year, up to 50% of pension income that is eligible for the pension income tax credit may be transferred to a spouse.
+Up to 50% of pension income that is eligible for the pension income tax credit may be transferred to a spouse or common-law partner.
 See our article on pension splitting.
 The splitting of pension income may allow the spouse to claim a pension income tax credit.
 An officer of the Department of Finance advised that:

 The intent is that if the pension income would have been eligible for the pension income tax credit if received directly by the spouse, it will also be eligible when received as a transfer of pension income.

-If a taxpayer is 65 or older and receiving pension income that would not be eligible for the pension credit if received by a person under 65, the spouse will not be eligible for the pension credit based on the transferred pension income.
+bullet If a taxpayer is 65 or older and receiving pension income that would not be eligible for the pension credit if received by a person under 65, a spouse under 65 will not be eligible for the pension credit based on the transferred pension income.

-If a taxpayer is 65 or older and receiving pension income that would be eligible for the pension credit if received by a person under 65, the spouse will be eligible for the pension credit, regardless of age.
+bullet If a taxpayer is 65 or older and receiving pension income that would be eligible for the pension credit if received by a person under 65, a spouse will be eligible for the pension credit, regardless of age.
 When this situation applies, see Completing Step 4 of the T1032.

 Back to Pension Income Tax Credit